thegworld/gtx-browser/docs/infra/glossary.md

 # Glossary

-This page provides definitions of phrases and terminology used in Chromium's [continuous integration](https://en.wikipedia.org/wiki/Continuous_integration) infrastructure.
+This page provides definitions of phrases and terminology used in GTx Browser's [continuous integration](https://en.wikipedia.org/wiki/Continuous_integration) infrastructure.